TheSatoLab/Merbecovirus_neutralization/README.md

 This repository contains the multiple sequence alignment files, phylogenetic trees, and code for analyzing the _Merbecovirus_ sequences used in the study.

 For more information, please refer to our study: </br>
-Cross-neutralization ability of anti-MERS-CoV monoclonal antibodies against a variety of merbecoviruses. _under review_ </br>
+Lin Pan, Yu Kaku, Jarel Elgin Tolentino, Yusuke Kosugi, and Kei Sato.
-Authors: Lin Pan, Yu Kaku, Jarel Elgin Tolentino, Yusuke Kosugi, and Kei Sato.
+<b> Cross-neutralization ability of anti-MERS-CoV monoclonal antibodies against a variety of merbecoviruses. </b> _under review_ </br>